 NOTE — Do not use a reflux condenser if the acid-soluble lignin is being determined in the solution.

 D-6.5 Allow the insoluble material (lignin) to settle, keeping the flask in an inclined position.
-If the lignin is finely dispersed, it may require an “overnight” or a longer period to settle.
+If the lignin is finely dispersed, it may require an ‘overnight’ or a longer period to settle.

 D-6.6 Without stirring up the precipitate, decant or siphon off the supernatant solution through a filtering crucible (see Note).
 Then transfer the lignin quantitatively to the filter, using hot water and a rod with rubber policeman.